Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 How to Choose: Forms, Doses & What Matters

-Clinical dose: 100-300mg daily for sleep and mood support, up to 900mg daily for appetite suppression (start low at 50mg)
+Clinical dose: 100-300mg daily for sleep and mood support; up to 900mg for appetite suppression - always start at 50mg

 Best forms: Griffonia simplicifolia seed extract (95% or greater 5-HTP)